Skip to content

 Change the default password

-The default password is only meant for local development.
+The default exists so a local checkout runs without configuration.
 Always set a strong MYSQL_PASSWORD in production.

 Variable Default Description